See You Again: Writing and development

 Puth, talking about the first studio session for the song, said that when he went to the studio "[the producers] were working on this song" and it already had the "See You Again" chords, but it was a "synthy" production for a "dance song", and he later suggested the idea of the song being a piano ballad instead.
 Puth said that he became emotionally attached while writing the lyrics of the track, recalling Vail Cerullo, a friend of Puth's from his time at Berklee College of Music, who died in a motorcycle accident in 2012.
 Puth and DJ Frank E's output from the session was well received by Furious 7 filmmakers, Universal Pictures, and Atlantic.
 As a result, the track was further commissioned to include rapped verses based on the subject of family, combined with Puth's vocals and a piano melody.
 The song then went through an extensive note-giving and production process.
 Before choosing Wiz Khalifa's version, several other rappers were offered to record the rapped parts of the song, including Eminem, 50 Cent and Tyga.
 Puth said that he was initially reluctant to let the film's soundtrack label, Atlantic Records, choose his vocals for the song.
 In an interview with the Los Angeles Times, Puth recalled, "It just seemed to occur from out of nowhere.
-And basically 10 minutes later Justin (Franks [DJ Frank E]) and I wrote it, we sent it off, and I thought we'd never hear about it again".
+And basically 10 minutes later Justin (DJ Frank E) and I wrote it, we sent it off, and I thought we'd never hear about it again".
 Puth revealed on The Howard Stern Show that Atlantic originally wanted to get a more established singer to sing his part, having Chris Brown, Sam Smith, Jason Derulo and others recording their own versions of the song's chorus.
 Puth stated that also British singer Adele "wanted to cut it".
 According to Puth, "none of the vocals had the [right] feeling ...
 What I was singing about specifically, you just couldn't hear it in their voice.
 I think Chris Brown got the closest to it, but they ended up, lucky me, going with my vocal".